 Others will want to wander through the park itself, as one of the biggest landscaped communities in the area, it is a truly unique neighbourhood.
 Residents who move to explore wider Warwickshire or to enjoy peaceful park living will find plenty of reasons to move closer to the heart of the county.

 Residents at Willow Park will advise that the wider area is well worth exploring.
 Many people choose to plan days out and holidays in the region, which means there should always be something to do.
-The park’s location puts residents in the heart of the county, meaning that they will never have to travel too far to find new experiences.
-Local entertainment, sights and walks are all very easy to find and get to.
+The park's location puts residents in the heart of the county, meaning that they will never have to travel too far to find new experiences.
+Local entertainment, sights and walks are all straightforward to find and get to.

 Warwickshire is one of the most intriguing midlands counties, offering plenty of unique heritage and countryside panoramas for visitors to enjoy.
 Willow Park is close to several towns and villages based on the River Avon.
 This means there are plenty of peaceful riverside walks ripe for the taking.